 Each member of Lloyd's is responsible for the investment of their own FAL and is the primary bearer of the resulting financial risk.
-Lloyd's acts as trustee and custodian of FAL assets and reviews all transactions in advance of approving them for settlement.
-All FAL investments must comply with the PRA requirements under the Prudent Person Principle; additionally, they must also comply with the Lloyd's M&URs.
+Lloyd's acts as trustee and custodian of FAL assets and all transactions are screened post-settlement to ensure they comply with relevant AML requirements, additionally, no member can make a release of FAL without the express written prior consent of Lloyd's.
+All FAL investments must comply with the PRA requirements under the Prudent Person Principle; additionally, they must also comply with the Lloyd's Membership and Underwriting Rules (M&URs).